 The Only Good Mosquito Is a Dead One!

 Mosquito Squad of Greater Washington DC offers an intensive mosquito control program that controls and prevents mosquitoes all season.
-Our highly effective barrier sprays are sprayed on a regular schedule throughout the mosquito season to ensure no gaps in your mosquito and tick control.
-We also offer an organic mosquito control spray that is highly effective in controlling mosquitoes as well!
+Our highly effective barrier sprays are misted on a regular schedule throughout the mosquito season to ensure no gaps in your mosquito and tick control.
+We also offer an organic mosquito control treatment that is highly effective in controlling mosquitoes as well!

 Our goal is to keep you, your family and your pets completely protect you from mosquitoes and the many diseases they carry for the entire season.